15 Customer Service Scenarios to Troubleshoot Tight Corners

 15. Pointing a customer to an FAQ section scenario

 Tip: This one might be a little tricky, but customer self-service is never revoked.
-Use this chance and demonstrate your FAQ page in all its glory.
+Use this chance to demonstrate your FAQ page in all its glory.
 But remember!
-You should only do that when you know for sure all the answers are there and a client won’t feel dumped.
+You should only do that when you know for sure all the answers are there, and a client won’t feel dumped.

 OPERATOR: I see what you mean here.
 Especially for such purposes, we’ve created this in-depth FAQ page with all the necessary information.
 You are welcome to check it right here [link].
 If you happen to not find a solution, just drop me a line, I am more than happy to assist.